 - Dean of student services; and

-- Chief of University Police (including subordinate peace officers working under the authority of the department)
+- University Police (chief and subordinate peace officers working under the authority of the department).

-Persons who are barred from University owned or controlled premises are forbidden from making reentry for the stated term of the bar order; however, a bar order may in some cases be constructed to permit entry subject to specified conditions relative to specific times, places, behaviors, or other restrictions.
+Persons who are barred from University-owned or controlled premises are forbidden from making re-entry for the stated term of the bar order; however, a bar order may, in some cases, be constructed to permit entry subject to specified conditions relative to specific times, places, behaviors, or other restrictions.
 Persons who violate a duly executed bar order are subject to immediate arrest, removal from the premises, and criminal prosecution for trespassing.
-Bar orders may apply to any or all areas of the campus and its owned, rented, or otherwise controlled premises including but not limited to grounds, parking lots, roadways and sidewalks, recreational and athletic facilities, University events, music and arts performance facilities, physical buildings, agricultural farms and facilities, automobiles, and any and all other structures and areas, or any portion thereof.
-Bar orders apply to facilities or venues owned by other parties but rented or used by the University and affiliated entities for official institutional purposes.
+Bar orders may apply to any or all areas of the campus and its owned, rented, or otherwise controlled premises including but not limited to grounds; parking lots; roadways and sidewalks; recreational and athletic facilities; University events; music and arts performance facilities; physical buildings; agricultural farms and facilities; automobiles; and any and all other structures and areas or any portion thereof.
+Bar orders also apply to facilities or venues owned by other parties but are rented or used by the University and affiliated entities for official institutional purposes.

 Appeal of a Bar Order

-Persons who are barred from University owned or controlled premises may appeal a bar order in its entirety or in part and the Bar Order outlines that process, according to the following protocol (all Bar Orders direct the individual to contact the Chief of University Police who will facilitate the process either through the police department or the Office of Student Services).
+Persons who are barred from University-owned or controlled premises may appeal a bar order in its entirety or in part.
+The bar order outlines that process, according to the following protocol (all bar orders direct the individual to contact the University Police chief who will facilitate the process either through University Police or the Office of Student Services).

-An individual who has been issued a Bar Order that extends beyond one-year may make a request to the Chief of Police on an annual basis to have the order reviewed administratively without having the right to an in-person hearing.
+An individual who has been issued a bar order that extends beyond one year may make a request to the University Police chief on an annual basis to have the order reviewed administratively without having the right to an in-person hearing.